+12-month expected credit losses

+expected The portion of lifetime expected credit losses that represent the expected credit losses that result from default events on a financial instrument that are possible within the 12 months after the reporting date.

+amortised cost of a financial asset or financial liability

+The amount at which the financial asset or financial liability is measured at initial recognition minus the principal repayments, plus or minus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount and, for financial assets, adjusted for any loss allowance.

+contract assets

+Omitted9

-12-month expected credit losses The portion of lifetime expected credit losses that represent the expected credit losses that result from default events on a financial instrument that are possible within the 12 months after the reporting date. amortised cost of a financial asset or financial liability The amount at which the financial asset or financial liability is measured at initial recognition minus the principal repayments, plus or minus the cumulative amortisation using the effective interest method of any difference between that initial amount and the maturity amount and, for financial assets, adjusted for any loss allowance . contract assets Omitted 9 credit-impaired financial asset A financial asset is credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
-Evidence that a financial asset is credit-impaired include observable data about the following events: (a) significant financial difficulty of the issuer or the borrower; (b) a breach of contract, such as a default or past due event; (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; (d) it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; (e) the disappearance of an active market for that financial asset because of financial difficulties; or (f) the purchase or origination of a financial asset at a deep discount that reflects the incurred credit losses. credit loss The difference between all contractual cash flows that are due to an entity in accordance with the contract and all the cash flows that the entity expects to receive (ie all cash shortfalls),discounted at the original effective interest rate(or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).
-An entity shall estimate cash flows by considering all contractual terms of the financial instrument (for example, prepayment, extension, call ontract assets- Those rights that Ind AS115 Revenue from Contracts with Customers specifies are accounted for in accordance with this Standard for the purposes of recognising and measuring impairment gains or losses.
+credit-impaired financial asset

+A financial asset is credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
+Evidence that a financial asset is credit-impaired include observable data about the following events:

+- (a) significant financial difficulty of the issuer or the borrower; - (b) a breach of contract, such as a default or past due event; - (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; - (d) it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; - (e) the disappearance of an active market for that financial asset because of financial difficulties; or - (f) the purchase or origination of a financial asset at a deep discount that reflects the incurred credit losses.

+It may not be possible to identify a single discrete event-instead, the combined effect of several events may have caused financial assets to become credit-impaired.

+credit loss

+The difference between all contractual cash flows that are due to an entity in accordance with the contract and all the cash flows that the entity expects to receive (ie all cash shortfalls), discounted at the original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).
+An entity shall estimate cash flows by considering all contractual terms of the financial instrument (for example, prepayment, extension, call contract assets- Those rights thatInd AS115 Revenue from Contracts with Customers specifies are accounted for in accordance with this Standard for the purposes of recognising and measuring impairment gains or losses.

 9 Omitted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
-Prior to its omission, definition of 'contract assets' read as under: contract assets- Those rights that Ind AS115 Revenue from Contracts with Customers specifies and similar options) through the expected life of that financial instrument.
+Prior to its omission, definition of 'contract assets' read as under:

+and similar options) through the expected life of that financial instrument.
 The cash flows that are considered shall include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
 There is a presumption that the expected life of a financial instrument can be estimated reliably.
 However, in those rare cases when it is not possible to reliably estimate the expected life of a financial instrument, the entity shall use the remaining contractual term of the financial instrument.